tbaghfalaki/TSJM/README.md

-### Variable Selection and Dynamic Prediction in Joint Models of Multiple Longitudinal Measures and Competing Risks
+### Parameter Estimation and Dynamic Prediction in Joint Models of Multiple Longitudinal Measures and Time-to-Event Outcome
 A two-stage strategy is employed to jointly model multiple longitudinal measures and time-to-event outcomes.
 The initial stage entails estimating K one-marker joint models for each marker.
 In the subsequent stage, time-varying covariates are integrated into a proportional hazard model for parameter estimation.
 Both phases adhere to the Bayesian paradigm.
 Furthermore, this approach enables the computation of dynamic predictions based on the estimated parameter values.

 ### Installation